For some reason I’ve never been able to fathom, I receive a lot of mails asking me for advice about contracts, both

 If a lawyer comes back with some concerns about a contract, act on their advice and fight your corner.
-Producers are used to brinkmanship so take them all the way if need be and always be prepared to walk away if need be.
+Producers are used to brinkmanship so take them all the way and always be prepared to walk away if need be.

 You might well come under pressure to avoid this step and just sign on trust or good faith and this will come in many forms from threats that the financiers are about to pull out if you don’t sign to female directors sobbing on the phone in the middle of the night.
 You should treat all such tactics as bullshit.

 If someone doesn’t want a lawyer to see a contract they’ve put in front of you it’s almost certainly because they have something to hide (see point 2 above).
 Therefore, resist this pressure, stay cool and make them wait until you are ready to sign on the line.
 It’s your time, your money and your future income.